The Scottish Episcopal Church and St Saviour’s – Who We Are

 Positive and forward thinking, we serve the community and the wider Stirling area, actively involved with caring organisations such as Start-Up Stirling and elderly care at Ashford House.

 Art exhibitions and concerts, organized by us, attract local residents and visitors, offering an opportunity for people to become familiar with church and its place in the community.
 Our fun and fund raising and recreational groups show that we care for our church.
-Our buildings are 150 years old, current significant lottery-funded work on the fabric will fit us for going forward into our community and the world for the next 150.
+Our buildings are 150 years old.
+Recent significant work on the fabricant has fit us for going forward into our community and the world for the next 150 years.